 Globalization, economic crisis, layoffs: Secure jobs with good pay are no longer normal.
 Nowadays, job-starters have a hard time finding jobs.
 No wonder many people want to know how to find a safe job.
 But predictions go well in the pants.

 How do we know today what job will be needed tomorrow?
-Yesterday I attended a discussion on the web.
+Yesterday I attended a discussion on the webinale.
 An opinion in which all the discussants agreed: The development of the last few years has been as rapid as no one before 10 years imagine could.
 Any training we did or did before 10 years without learning would be worthless today.

 In this context, we would like to hear a lot of the experts, who would be able to visit us soon due to the demographic change.
 But caution is advised whether this is really true or not even as a targeted fairytale turns out, as many of our readers think.